xerolinux/XeroWiki/docs/scripts.md

 ---
-title: Plasma-Install Script
+title: Xero Install Scripts
 tags:
   - Linux
   - Plasma
   - XeroLinux
   - ArchLinux
 ---
-# <h2 align="center">💻 Plasma-Install Script 💻</h2>
+# <h2 align="center">💻 Xero Install Scripts 💻</h2>

 !!! note

-    **Distro is Back** : If you want to skip all this, you can just *Donate* and grab the **XeroLinux** pre-built ISO from 👉 [**Re-Release Post**](https://xerolinux.xyz/iso/){:target="_blank"}
+    **Distro is Back** : If you want to skip all this, you can just *Donate* and grab the **XeroLinux KDE** pre-built ISO from 👉 [**Re-Release Post**](https://xerolinux.xyz/iso/){:target="_blank"}

 ### What this script is

-The intention of the **PlasmaInstall** script is *not* to replace **ArchInstall** but to fix its **KDE Plasma** profile while extending it further nothing more.
+The intention of these scripts is *not* to replace **ArchInstall** but to fix some of its profiles while extending them further nothing more.
 The Toolkit can be used on any DE or WM it's agnostic.

 ![type:video](https://www.youtube.com/embed/v0UPif52i5A)

-The script is subject to change over time, so please treat the video above as a general reference rather than an exact guide.
+These scripts are subject to change over time, so please treat the video above as a general reference rather than an exact guide.
 As updates and improvements are made, some steps or options may differ from what is shown.
 Keep that in mind while following along, and always refer to the most recent version of this guide for the best results.

 ---

 <h1 align="center">.// The Wiki \\.</h1>

-In this super detailed guide I will be showing off how we can easily replicate the **XeroLinux** setup using **ArchInstall**.

 ### The Guide